gnu-octave/octave-odbc/README.md

 GNU Octave database functionality using odbc
 --------------------------------------------

-This is a basic implementation of ODBC functionalty similar to MATLABS ODCB functionalilty.
+This is a basic implementation of ODBC functionality similar to MATLAB'S ODBC functionality.

 ## Requirements

 ### Linux

-In linux, the devel package for unixODBC must be installed.
+In Linux, the devel package for unixODBC must be installed.

-To use the configureODBCDataSource function, ODBCManageDataSources must be avalable from te Qt odbc packages
+To use the configureODBCDataSource function, ODBCManageDataSources must be available from the Qt odbc packages

 ### Windows